anilsemizoglu/Solar_Tracker/README.md

-A solar tracker developed in Visual Studio 2012, using a Mightex CCD USB camera.
+Source code of a solar tracker developed in Visual Studio 2012, using a Mightex CCD USB camera, openCV library and JPL ephemeris.

 #Purpose and Tools

 The purpose of this piece of software is to provide information to a telescope's motors about which way to aim the telescope.
 Ephemeris file used has the precise coordinates of the sun in the astronomical coordinates.
 If the camera and a telescope is aligned so they're both on the same beam axis, the centroid location of the sun in a captured frame corresponds to the real location of the sun in the space, hence we can adjust the telescope to look at a specific point in the space.
+A mightex USB camera is used alongside a cctv lens. openCV image processing library is used to centroid the sun.
+SofaJPL library is used to extraxt information from the binary ephemeris file provided by JPL.
+Developed in Microsoft Visual Studio.

 #Libraries and Dependencies: